AryavLahiri-ClearScore/User-Engagement-Analysis/README.md

 Low Engagement            0.336       0.206    0.353     0.309  0.118    0.137
 Medium Engagement         0.117       0.233    0.118     0.133  0.228    0.311

+Financial side
+Normalize all financial attributes to be between 0 to 1 and then give each attribute a percentage weighting Credit card score: 30%
+DTI: 25%
+Missed payments: 15%
+Income: 15%
+CCJ: 10%
+Assets: 5%

 Financial:
 Leads to changes in recommendations